FREE Case Evaluation

 Maryland DUI Roadblocks

 The DUI roadblock has become more and more common in the past decade.
 Both the Maryland Court of Appeals and the United States Supreme Court have ruled that DUI detection roadblocks are legal as long as certain rules are followed to ensure that the rights of the citizens are protected.
 For a DUI roadblock to be legal, the police must follow a list of procedures set out in Little v.
 State (the Maryland case) and in Michigan v.
-Sitz (the federal case).
+Sitz, 496 U.S. 444 (1990) (the Supreme Court case).

 In order for a Maryland DUI checkpoint to be constitutional it must have “clear, carefully crafted regulations…[which] severely restrict the discretion of the officers in the field.”
 The Maryland Court of Appeals stated that the procedures that must be followed are intended to “minimize the possibility of fright and inconvenience to the public.”